Goldman Sachs eyes Wells Fargo, PNC, US Bancorp as deal talks resurface

 |+5.84%

-The developments, first reported by Charlie Gasparino, drove financial shares during Thursday's session helping boost the broader market.
+The developments, first reported by FOX Business's Charlie Gasparino, drove financial shares during Thursday's session helping boost the broader market.

+Press officials for Goldman, Wells Fargo, PNC and U.S. Bancorp had no immediate comment.

 But the Goldman Sachs that advised on mega-mergers and earned massive profits wager big bets in global markets is largely a thing of the past.
 Goldman's earnings have begun to trail its peers in recent years as post-financial crisis regulations squeezed profits from its once-dominant trading business, and while its other big money-maker, the investment banking business, has seen fees decline.